-How a Shift in Your Vocabulary Can Instantly Change Your Attitude
+How a Small Shift in Your Vocabulary Can Instantly Change Your Attitude

 This past year I have noticed how my vocabulary impacts my attitude.
 Words have power.
 They impact others, of course, but they can also have an impact on us.

-For example, several weeks ago, I was headed out of town to a speaking engagement.
+I was once headed out of town for a speaking engagement.
 A friend called and asked me where I was going.
 I said, “Oh, I’m headed to San Jose.
 I have to speak at a convention.”
 I said it with a little resignation in my voice.

 How many people would gladly do this for free—or even pay for the opportunity?
 Yet I was getting paid to do it.

 The second expression (i.e., I get to do it) is the language of privilege.
-It is as if we have been given a gift, and we are relishing the opportunity.
+It’s as if we have been given a gift, and we are relishing the opportunity.

 This subtle shift may seem small, but it has had a big impact on my attitude.
 I am choosing the language of privilege every chance I get.